-Covid-19: FG mulls extension of Lockdown, vows to release Caverton Pilots in Rivers
+Covid-19: FG mulls extension of lockdown, vows to release Caverton Pilots in Rivers

 He also reiterated his call on state governments not to relax the containment protocols earlier put in place to control the spread of Covid-19.

-He said; “The Presidential Taskforce, a small committee of us, this afternoon had the privilege of further briefing Mr President on the assessment of our response to Covid-19 and at the appropriate moment we will continue to adequately inform Nigerians of government’s decision.
+He said; “The Presidential Task-force, a small committee of us, this afternoon had the privilege of further briefing Mr President on the assessment of our response to Covid-19 and at the appropriate moment we will continue to adequately inform Nigerians of government decision.

 “As reported to you earlier in the week, our evaluation of the impact of the restriction order continues.
 The Presidential Task Force on COVID-19 will appropriately brief Mr. President shortly and Nigerians will be adequately informed of the decision of Government.